How do saltwater pools work?

 What we love about saltwater systems is the money you save on buying chlorine, salt itself is not that expensive and therefore you can enjoy perfectly sanitised water easily and continuously with an automatic system.

-There are many automatic dosing systems on the market which will manage and maintain your chlorine input, so if you are looking for easy chemical maintenance but do not want a salt pool but want a dosing system then click here to learn more.
+There are many automatic dosing systems on the market that will manage and maintain your chlorine input, so if you are looking for easy chemical maintenance but do not want a salt pool but want a dosing system then click here to learn more.

 Here are some reasons to incorporate a saltwater system in your pool.